Eksmo

-Eksmo Publishing House is a Russian publishing ouse founded in 1991.
-At first, the company worked in the field of wholesale trade in books, since 1993, it started independent publishing activities.
+Eksmo Publishing House is a Russian publishing house founded in 1991.
+At first, the company worked in the field of wholesale trade in books.
+Since 1993, it started independent publishing activities.

 In 2012, the publishing house became part of the structure of the publishing group "Eksmo-AST".

 In 2023, the publishing house released 8643 titles of books.
 The total circulation was 41.8 million copies.

-Among the authors - Daria Dontsova, Olga Primachenko, Eduard Verkin, Dmitry Emets, Katya Kachur, Mikhail Labkovsky, Asya Lavrinovich, Anna and Sergei Litvinova, Alexandra Marinina, Diana Mashkova, Tatiana Muzhitskaya, Viktor Pelevin, Igor Prokopenko, Oleg Roy, Dina Rubina, Emma Scott, Tatiana Ustinova and others.

-According to Publishers Weekly's rating for 2021, the Eksmo-AST publishing group holds the 37th position in the world ranking of book publishers.

 History

 The beginning of Eksmo's history dates back to the late Soviet Union, when only state publishing houses existed in the country.
 Eksmo was founded in 1991 by Alexander Krasovitsky, Oleg Novikov and Andrey Gredasov (the EKSMO brand appeared in 1993).

 Businessman Alexander Krasovitsky created a trading company-distributor "Express", which ordered copies of certain books from Moscow printers and sold them in regions all over the country (and initially after the collapse of the Union - outside Russia), receiving 25-50% of the proceeds.
 These were mainly reprints of foreign classics, historical novels (Valentin Pikul's works, in particular, were very popular), and books that had previously been banned in the USSR.
 Oleg Novikov and Andrey Gredasov joined the project.
 In 1993, the company split: Krasovitsky created the publishing house "Folio", and Novikov and Gredasov - the company "Eksmo", the name of which was formed from the first syllables of the words "Express" and "Moscow".

 The business began with wholesale trade in books, later Eksmo had its own printers and distribution.
 Thanks to the publication of Russian detectives (primarily novels by Danil Koretsky and Alexandra Marinina) in the late 1990s, Eksmo significantly increased its sales and became the basis of a large holding company, which included printing houses, bookstore chain "Bukvoed", publishing houses "Mann, Ivanov and Ferber", "Ventana-Graf", "Drofa" and others.
 In the 2010s, Oleg Novikov acquired AST publishing house, which, however, remained a formally independent structure.
 Eksmo is the largest publishing house in Russia, one of the largest publishers in Europe, and is in the world's top 50.
 It publishes books in all major genres (detectives, fiction, fantasy, classics, modern literature, poetry, books for children, non-fiction), cooperates with many popular Russian and foreign authors.